 For greater flexibility and a diverse range of subject matter, PAFA Continuing Education offers a selection of off-campus courses.
 Take advantage of instruction by stellar PAFA faculty at locations near you!
-Click here for the summer schedule.
+Click here for our complete FALL 2014 schedule.

 Historic Yellow Springs, located in beautiful Chester County, PA, is dedicated to preserving and promoting the history and arts of Yellow Springs Village, the location of the PAFA Country School from 1916 to 1952.
 PAFA is proud to reestablish this historic relationship through courses at Chester Springs Studio, taught by PAFA faculty.
-Click here for the summer schedule.
+Click here for PAFA spring classes at Historic Yellow Springs.

 Grounds for Sculpture (GFS) exhibits works by well-known and emerging contemporary sculptors in the museum buildings and landscaped sculpture park.
 Centrally located in Hamilton, New Jersey, and mid-way between New York City and Philadelphia, it is easily accessible via major highways and public rail systems.
-PAFA is pleased to offer courses in this beautiful and unique setting for the first time.
-Find out more about Grounds for Sculpture or click here for PAFA summer classes at GFS.
+Find out more about Grounds for Sculpture or click here for PAFA spring classes at GFS.

 PAFA CE offers outdoor landscape drawing and painting courses on location throughout the region.
 Sites include Fairmount Park, New Hope, and Manayunk, as well as locations within Philadelphia for cityscape views.
-Check out our summer landscape offerings.
+Check out our spring schedule for current landscape offerings.

 PAFA Comes to You